-The affirmative vote of a majority of the votes cast at the meeting, at which a quorum is present, either in person or by proxy, is required to approve the 2018 Plan.
-If you hold your LP Units in your own name and indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum.
+The affirmative vote of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy is required to approve the A&R 2018 Plan.
+If you indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum.
 If you hold your LP Units through a broker and you do not instruct your broker on how to vote on this proposal, as is discussed above, your broker will not have the authority to vote your uninstructed LP Units on this proposal.
-Such abstentions and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions will count as votes "against" and broker non-votes will have no effect on the outcome of this proposal.

-THE BOARD RECOMMENDS A VOTE FOR THE ADOPTION OF THE 2018 PLAN
+THE BOARD RECOMMENDS A VOTE FOR THE ADOPTION OF THE A&R 2018 PLAN.

-DEADLINE FOR SUBMISSION OF LIMITED PARTNER PROPOSALS FOR 2019 ANNUAL MEETING OF LIMITED PARTNERS
+DEADLINE FOR SUBMISSION OF LIMITED PARTNER PROPOSALS FOR 2021 ANNUAL MEETING OF LIMITED PARTNERS

 Pursuant to Rule 14a-8 of the Exchange Act ("Rule 14a-8"), unitholders are entitled to present proposals for consideration at forthcoming limited partner meetings provided that they comply with the proxy rules promulgated by the SEC and our LP Agreement.
-Limited Partners wishing to present a proposal at our 2019 Annual Meeting of Limited Partners must submit such proposal to our Corporate Secretary at our principal executive offices by December 24, 2018, if they wish for it to be eligible for inclusion in the Proxy Statement and form of proxy relating to that meeting.
-We reserve the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with Rule 14a-8 and other applicable requirements.
+Limited Partners wishing to present a proposal at our 2021 Annual Meeting of Limited Partners must submit such proposal to our Corporate Secretary at our principal executive offices by December 4, 2020, if they wish for it to be eligible for inclusion in the Proxy Statement and form of proxy relating to that meeting.
+Subject to applicable SEC rules and guidance, we reserve the right to take appropriate action to rule out of order or reject any proposal that does not comply with Rule 14a-8 and other applicable requirements.